Harry Perkins: Early life and family

 Perkins was born to a farming family in Bruce Rock, Western Australia.
 His father, Charles Collier Perkins, had moved there from Victoria in the 1920s and was also involved with Wesfarmers; he was later elected to state parliament and became a government minister.
 Perkins was educated at Geelong Grammar School, which his father had also attended.
 He then returned to Bruce Rock to run the family farm in his father's absence.
 In 1972, Perkins was awarded a Nuffield Farming Scholarship, which allowed him to spend six months in Europe on a study tour.
 He subsequently became one of the first farmers in his districts to employ chemical weed control and no-till farming techniques.

 Business career

 Perkins was appointed to the board of Wesfarmers in 1975, at a time when it was still organised along the lines of a farmers' cooperative.
 The company was publicly listed in 1984, after a push from general manager John Bennison.
 Perkins retained his place on the board, and in 1986 succeeded Sir Marcus Beeck (deceased) as chairman.
 His period as the head of the board was marked by massive growth and expansion, as Wesfarmers diversified into the industrial conglomerate that it is today.
-Perkins resigned from Wesfarmers in December 2002, having suffered a decline in health due to lung cancer as a result of cigarette smoking.
+Perkins resigned from Wesfarmers in December 2002, having suffered a decline in health due to an aggressive form of lung cancer, despite being a non-smoker.
 He died the day after his resignation.
 Michael Chaney, Wesfarmers' managing director, said his chairmanship was "marked by the teamwork and harmony he was able to create and maintain".

 He was succeeded by Trevor Eastwood as chairman of the Wesfarmers Board.